-Hungary: Two solar power plants in Puspokladany commissioned by Photon Energy14.
-October 2020. / SEE Energy News
+Hungary: Two solar power plants in Puspokladany commissioned by Photon Energy, SEE Energy News

 The two power plants are a part of a larger project which envisages the commissioning of ten solar power plants located in Puspokladany in eastern part of Hungary.
 Dutch-based Photon Energy announced that it has completed and connected to the electricity network two solar power plants with combined installed capacity of 2.8 MW in Puspokladany.
 The expected annual electricity production of the plants is around 4.1 GWh.